ermouth/couchbox/README.md

 and each ddoc has own set of available aux methods, also defined in CouchDB config.
 To manage feed states properly, Couchbox requires [Redis](#redis).

-Couchbox is intended for CouchDB 1.5–1.6.1.
+Couchbox is intended for CouchDB 1.5–1.6.1 and specially designed for large multi-node projects.

 ## Hooks